 Specialty chemical plant that creates chemical additives and colorants that help manufacturers make polymers faster, stronger and more vibrant.

-During the early design phase both RE Mason Company and the customer noticed an abundance of time spent integrating the new DeltaV control system with the site’s existing safety barriers.
+During the early design phase both R.E.
+Mason and the customer noticed an abundance of time spent integrating the new DeltaV control system with the site’s existing safety barriers.
 After spending many hours getting specifications on over 23 different models of safety barriers we came to the conclusion that certain models would not be compatible with the new DeltaV system.
 In these instances we found ourselves calling up manufacturers to spec out DeltaV compatible I.S. barriers.
 Unfortunately, it became evident that the new design was going to get messy, complex, and leave the customer with a solution that would be difficult to maintain.

 Original I/O Cabinet